vichudson1/Battleship-POP-Example/README.md

 # Battleship-POP-Example
-A simple playground to demonstrate Protocol Oriented Programming in Swift to a friend.
+### A simple playground to demonstrate Protocol Oriented Programming, aka POP, in Swift.

-I thought it might be useful to others so I went ahead and made it my first github project as well.
+A modest demonstration of Protocol Oriented Programming, fully updated for Swift 4.
+The playground contains examples of using protocol oriented programming with protocol extensions containing default method implementations in them to add free, base, or abstract class style functionality to any conforming type.